 #1.
 Build trust first

-When I started doing affiliate marketing with my blog, I failed to recognize the significant importance of three critical ingredients.
+When I started doing affiliate marketing with my blog, I failed to recognize the importance of one critical ingredient.

-My advice to you if you want to increase your affiliate marketing sales in the near future is to build up your online reputation and credibility first.
+My advice to you if you want to increase your affiliate marketing sales in the future is to build up your online reputation and authority first.

 Here are some things you can do to help you with achieving this:

-- Make it crystal clear to your visitors what your blog, content, or website is about.
+- Make it crystal clear to your users what your blog and content are all about.
 Your marketing message needs to have clarity.

 - Put yourself in front of your audience.
-If you’re trying to build a personal brand with your blog or website, make sure your face is on the cover of literally everything.
+If you’re trying to build a personal brand with your blog, make sure your face is on the cover of literally everything.
+Oh, and genuinely smile too.
 Let people see that there is a real human being behind your blog and not just an automated, content-churning machine.

 - Create awesome, compelling, and reliable content!
 I’ll show you how to do that later in the post.